devopsdays/devopsdays-web/content/events/2019-new-york-city/sponsor.md

 <br><br>

-We greatly value sponsors for this open event.
+We appreciate our sponsors for this Open Event!
 If you are interested in sponsoring, please drop us an email at {{< email_organizers >}}.

 <hr/>

 <p>devopsdays NYC is a self-organizing conference for practitioners that depends on sponsorships.
-We do not sell product presentations, or distribute attendee contact lists.
-Gold sponsors have the opportunity to have short elevator pitches during the program.
-All sponsors will get recognition on the website and social media before, during and after the event.
-Sponsors are encouraged to represent themselves by actively participating and engaging with the attendees as peers.
+We do not sell presentation slots, or distribute attendee contact lists to sponsors.
+Gold sponsors may have the opportunity to offer a short message during the program, between talks.
+All sponsors will get recognition on the website and social media before, during, and after the event.</p>

+<p>Sponsors are encouraged to represent themselves by actively participating and engaging with the attendees as peers.
 Any attendee also has the opportunity to demo products/projects as part of an open space session.</p>

-<p>Gold sponsors get a full table and Silver sponsors share a table with another sponsor where they can interact with those interested to come visit during breaks.
+<p>Gold sponsors get a full table and Silver sponsors share a table with another sponsor where they can interact with interested attendees during breaks.
 All attendees are welcome to propose any subject they want during the open spaces.
-Do note that this is a community-focused conference, so heavy marketing will probably work against you when trying to make a good impression on the attendees.</p>
+This is a community-focused conference, so a traditional marketing tone will probably work against sponsors who want to engage with attendees.</p>

-<p>The best thing to do is send engineers to interact with the experts at devopsdays NYC on their own terms.</p>
+<p>We recommend sponsors send their engineers to interact with the attendees at devopsdays NYC, on their own terms.</p>

 <hr />